andrepintado/anchor-beautifier/README.md

 # Anchor Beautifier
 A Javascript library to turn your anchor links into cool-looking links.
+All anchor links will make the url change to http://yoururl.com/foo-bar instead of http://yoururl.com/#foo-bar.
+The title will be changed to "MainUrlTitle - Foo Bar".  http://yoururl.com/foo-bar will then be accessible as if user would be acessing http://yoururl.com/#foo-bar.

 Ongoing work.

 ## Requirements

+TODO

 ## Dependencies

+TODO
 jquery?

 ## Installation